 Anya Wild, my alternate name, is a translation of my Ukrainian name, Dikareva, which literally means “wild cry,” or “feral cry.”
-My work channels the exuberance of wilderness, the unrestraint of life and an improvisational, immediate approach to material.
-Like weeds pushing up through concrete sidewalks, I sneak through cracks in ossified conventions and insert a nonsensical perspective, challenging the assumptions of civilized life and harnessing the potential of play for self-discovery.
+An improvisational, immediate approach to material permeates my work.
+I strive to insert a nonsensical perspective, challenging the assumptions of civilized life and harnessing the potential of play for self-discovery.

-As a Ukrainian refugee, my childhood was charged with the potential of environmental apocalypse, transience, communication conflicts, and cultural adaptation.
+As a Ukrainian refugee, my childhood was charged with transience, communication conflicts, and cultural adaptation.
 My work now channels these experiences through wearable forms and performative actions.
-Props and wearable sculptures hybridize the human figure by emphasizing, restraining and directing body movements to exercise a nonverbal level of exchange, engaging our connection to the animal world.
+Props and wearable sculptures hybridize the human figure by emphasizing, restraining and directing body movements to exercise a nonverbal level of exchange.

 My work has always been rooted in the inability of language to fully express my experience.
-I balance two worlds and two linguistic systems of understanding.
 I am aware of the limitations of translation and the ambiguity of words in different cultural contexts.
-As an artist, I utilize my ability to navigate the cusp between worlds and communicate in ways conventional language doesn't allow.
-I seek understanding beyond language and conscript craft traditions which span cultural rifts.
-By knitting, sewing and employing other fiber techniques in combination with repurposed materials, I fabricate sculptures that speak about our larger connection to each other and our surroundings.
-I uphold performance and play as worthy vehicles of insight into selfhood and contingency, while I also strive to accept and abstract aspects of historical tragedy and loss.
+I seek an intrinsic understanding beyond words and engage craft traditions which span cultural rifts.
+By knitting, sewing and employing other enduring textile techniques in combination with repurposed materials, I fabricate sculptures that speak about our universal connection to each other and our surroundings.
+I uphold performance and play as worthy vehicles of insight into selfhood and contingency, while I also strive to accept and abstract aspects of historical hardship and loss.